Nurtimax/bilimgual/README.md

  ## Getting Started
-  To use Bilingual, follow these steps:
+  To use Bilimgual, follow these steps:

   1. Sign up for an account on the Bilingual website.
   2. Choose your preferred language settings.